If it’s that house painting time of the year again.

 This will finish it off nicely, sort of like putting a frame around a painting that you have bought from the shop.
 If you are doing some painting for someone else, this can also earn you brownie points and maybe even a nice tip at the end.

-10. Start at the top, for a great finish!
+10. Start at the top, and work down, for a great finish.

-We know this as quite often the keen DIY painter will start the job, realise he or she can’t finish it and then they call us to finish the work for them!
+We know this as quite often the keen DIY painter will start the job, realise he or she can’t finish it and then they contact NEVER PAINT AGAIN to finish the work for them.

 Why do you think that TOP decorators are known by that very moniker?
 TOP!